-Survey of Western civilization from its cultural roots in ancient Near Eastern, Greek and Roman civilizations through its development during the Middle Ages, Renaissance, Reformation, and age of discovery and expansion.
+Survey of western civilization from its cultural roots in ancient Near Eastern, Greek and Roman civilizations through its development during the Middle Ages, Renaissance, Reformation, and age of discovery and expansion.
 Attention to analyzing primary source materials.
-(Reserved for first-year students.
-Upper-class transfer students may take this course during Mayterm.)
-Liberal Arts Foundation - Western Culture.
+Culture: History.

 HIST 102 Western Civilization II: 1650 to the Present